NASDAQ: MEOH US $41.75

 Methanex has been working with vehicle manufacturer Geely and other partners in China to support the commercialization of M100 (100% methanol) automobiles and heavy-duty trucks in China.
 We are actively involved in the development of relative standards, pilot projects, and sharing of Responsible Care practices.

-Studying Carbon Capture Utilization & Storage (CCUS)
+Studying Carbon Capture & Storage (CCS)

 Pricing